 Are Your Parents Reading Your Stories & Updates?

-The mechanics of writing learning stories is easy enough in platforms like Educa.
+The mechanics of writing learning stories is easy enough in platforms like Educa learning story software platform.
 And you know families love them, including grandparents who often can’t get enough.
 Plus children will constantly revisit their stories, retelling them to other kids, their parents and their extended family.